choueric/depot/README.md

 # depot

-Proxy program using socks5

-# structure
+Proxy program using socks5 to create tunnel between client application and your internal net host.
+For example, it's useful for connecting the transmission on your host NAS by transmission-remote-gui on anywhere, as shown below:

 ```
 --- client ---+------- server -------+------- local ------------------